sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread-chronicles/kitchenaid-to-the-rescue.md

 5. Pour the flour, salt and butter into the bowl.
 6. Turn the KitchenAid speed up to 2 and leave for 10 minutes.
 7. Put some oil on your hand, take the dough off the hook and roll into a ball then put back into the KitchenAid bowl and clingfilm and leave to proof for 3 hours.
+8. Put magic mat at the base of a loaf tin (what size?) and oiled the sides of the tin with olive oil.
+9. Floured wooden chopping board, rolled dough out of bowl and knocked back gently.
+10. Rolled into sausage shape and then put in the loaf tin with the seal at the bottom.
+11. Covered with clingfilm and left to proof again for 1 hour.

 ## Notes